 1. Who should apply for a TTB (Tibet Tourism Bureau) permit?

-- A. Nowadays, the Chinese citizens who hold SAR passport, Home-visiting Certificate or Permit from Hong Kong and Macau, need not apply for a TTB permit.
+- Chinese citizens holding SAR passports, Home-visiting Certificates, or permits from Hong Kong and Macau no longer need to apply for a TTB permit.

-- B. Diplomats, journalists and government officials who should travel to Tibet under the arrangement by the Foreign Affairs Office of Tibet Government.
+- Diplomats, journalists, and government officials travelling to Tibet must coordinate their visit through the Foreign Affairs Office of the Tibet Government.